 - Cash-back credit cards had the lowest average interest rate among consumer cards.

 Card type is just one factor that determines a credit card interest rate.
-To learn how we categorize cards based on type for this report, see the methodology at the bottom of this page.
+To learn how we categorize cards based on type for this report, see the "Methodology" section at the bottom of this page.
 Other deciding factors include your credit standing and the type of transaction you use the card for (more on that later in the “Average Interest Rates by Credit Card Transaction Type” section).

 Seasonal Rate Focus: Balance Transfer APRs

 In December 2019, most credit cards (about 75% of all cards in the database) allowed cardholders to request balance transfers, and more than a quarter (about 29%) offered introductory balance transfer rates.

 Most cards touting promotional balance transfer rates gave cardholders at least one year to pay off a balance transfer under a significantly reduced or 0% APR, and some cards offered even more time than that.
 Only six cards in the survey advertised promotional balance transfer rate offers that lasted less than 12 months.